HOTSPOT FACTSHEET: QUINTA DO LAGO

 Location: Quinta do Lago, Almancil, Loulé municipality, Central Algarve | Coordinates (Quinta do Lago Beach paid car park): 37° 1′ 42.8196″ N, -8° 1′ 15.8232″ W (Lat/Long); 37.028561 N, -8.021062 W (decimal degrees) |Code: LL1 | Completion Time: up to 3 hours | Best Time for Birdwatching: all year round | Activities: birding; nature walks/hiking; cycling, running & other outdoor activities; sightseeing;

 [PLEASE CHECK QUINTA DO LAGO’S BIRD SPECIALITIES AT THE BOTTOM OF THIS PAGE] A spacious bird hide overlooking the main freshwater lake at Quinta do Lago is one of the best places to see the varied waterfowl (please verify the map above).
 This relatively large lake is bordered by abundant reed beds and by the São Lourenço golf course.
 There is a very diverse range of natural and man-made habitats surrounding it within a few miles radius – from lush gardens to thick pinewood, and from tidal lagoons to saltpans, dunes, the ocean, islets, marshes and scrubland.
 Here, many birds large and small are able to find the ecological niche that suits them better.
 A few of the local specialities include Little Bittern – present year-round – and small numbers of Purple Heron and Glossy Ibis.
-Scarcer but not necessarily rare species are Great Reed Warbler, Black-necked Grebe, Squacco Heron, Black-crowned Night Heron and Ferruginous Duck.
+Scarcer but not necessarily rare species include Black-necked Grebe, Squacco Heron, Black-crowned Night Heron and Ferruginous Duck.
+The Great Reed Warbler is only seen during migration.
 Much rarer indeed is the Red-knobbed Coot, a species particularly hard to detect anyhow, since it tends to intermingle with the usually abundant Common Coots present at the lagoons.
 Cattle Egrets, Black-winged Stilts and the Snipe hang about the reedy banks, a place where they are escorted by passerines like the Zitting Cisticola, the Waxbill and the occasional wintering Penduline Tit.

 A visit to Quinta do Lago and neighbouring Ludo requires plenty of time, a willingness to walk and proper equipment, including sturdy and comfortable footwear and suitable cameras or binoculars with powerful lenses.
 Visitors should also carry plenty of water with them when temperatures are higher.
 Visit Quinta do Lago early in the morning or before sunset.
 During summer, when visiting Quinta do Lago at dusk visitors should use mosquito repellent.